learn-co-curriculum/nearest-neighbors-lab/README.md

 Do you see that blue dot near Time's Square?
 That is our marker.

-So now thar we can plot one marker on a map, we should have a sense of how we can plot many markers on a map to display our taxi ride data.
+So now that we can plot one marker on a map, we should have a sense of how we can plot many markers on a map to display our taxi ride data.
 We simply plot a map, and then we add a marker for each location of a taxi trip.

 Now let's write some functions to allow us to plot maps and add markers a little more easily.